 How to Massage Your Dog

-There are three techniques that are simple enough for you to do at home, while still providing your dog with the wonderful health benefits canine massage has to offer:
+Three techniques are simple enough for you to do at home, while still providing your dog with the wonderful health benefits canine massage has to offer:

 - Petrissage – Kneading or rolling motions that increase blood flow and lymphatic drainage and stimulate the removal of any toxins that may be trapped in the tissues.